teacher training projects

 Fill in the gaps exercises and crossword puzzles on any topic.
 The teacher found ‘Hot Potatoes’ software that let him construct several revision exercises which work on screen like web pages.
 Another free acquisition from the Internet with details included.Y9 – Revision on Mrs Gren

 Used a Dorling Kindersley Encyclopaedia of Science and a revision title called ‘Test For Success’ with a year 9 group.
-The group soon focussed on the material.
+The group soon focused on the material.
 The teacher noted that the software seemed to raise the level of the pupils’ questioning.

 Using software models – some ideas, like the growth of a population or the behaviour of an electric circuit are dynamic and best appreciated through practical work or software models.